jpetazzo/intro-to-docker/slides/Container_Network_Model/Body.md

   * In Engine 1.12: enabling *Swarm Mode* gives access to clustering features, including an advanced load balancer using Linux IPVS.
 * Creation of networks and network aliases is generally automated with tools like Compose (covered in a few chapters).

-<!SLIDE printonly>
+---
+class: extra-details

-# A few words about round robin DNS
+## A few words about round robin DNS

 Don't rely exclusively on round robin DNS to achieve load balancing.